-Prior to mine development in the KHSD, a number of monitoring programs and a surveillance network were already in place as per care and maintenance activities (Water Licence QZ06-074), advanced exploration and development activities at the Bellekeno, Flame and Moth and Bermingham mines (Water Licence QZ18-044) as well as district-wide closure and new mine permitting studies.
+Prior to mine development in the KHSD, a number of monitoring programs and a surveillance network were already in place as per care and maintenance activities (Water Licence QZ06-074), advanced exploration and development activities at the Bellekeno, Flame & Moth and New Bermingham mines (Water Licence QZ18-044) as well as district-wide closure and new mine permitting studies.
 These programs include but are not limited to physical inspections, a water quality surveillance network, old mine workings monitoring, aquatic resources monitoring for benthic invertebrate and fisheries populations, sediment monitoring, waste rock and mine wall sampling and the Adaptive Management Plan.
-Monitoring, surveillance and reporting applicable to Bellekeno, and Flame and Moth Mines are presented in this plan.
+Monitoring, surveillance and reporting applicable to Bellekeno, Flame & Moth and New Bermingham mines are presented in this plan.

-2. WATER SURVEILLANCE NETWORK
+2 WATER SURVEILLANCE NETWORK